-As the governing body of the St. Thomas undergraduate student population, USG is dedicated to advocating student concerns by working faculty, staff, the administration, community leaders, and fellow students to promote positive change while staying true to the Catholic identity of the institution.
+As the governing body of the St. Thomas undergraduate student population, USG is comprised of 40 representatives dedicated to advocating student concerns by working with faculty, staff, the administration, community leaders, and fellow students to promote positive change while staying true to the Catholic identity of the institution.

 USG receives its funding from 40% of student activity fee which is allocated directly to back to students in the conference and competition budget for over 130 UST clubs and organizations.
 This sponsors cooperative programming, club activities and conference and transportation needs.

 Additionally, the student government works to inform students about current campus events and issues that affect the students’ lives.
 USG sponsors forums and dialogues that pertain to topics and issues important to the community.

 Further, we appoint student representatives to a plethora of university and USG committees (Such as Student Affairs, Undergraduate Policy and Planning, Residence Life Advisory and more) as well as liaisons to the Board of Trustees.
 Through a close working relationship on these committees and with the administration, USG communicates student input directly on important campus decisions.